Your Essential Guide to Healthy Cannabis

 Check out this map of the 6000-year history of medical Cannabis

-While medicinal uses of cannabis, including hemp-derived products like CBC, remain illegal in many countries, attitudes are changing as more and more anecdotal evidence is reported and research reveals its positive effects on a variety of conditions.
+While medicinal uses of cannabis, including hemp-derived products like CBC, remain illegal in many countries, attitudes are changing as more and more anecdotal evidence is reported and research on CBD health benefits reveals its positive effects on a variety of conditions.

 What we know so far is that its many parts and constituents have shown remarkable potential to help everything from anxiety to pain management, sleep to skin care.

-CBD stands for cannabidiol, which is a type of cannabinoid, and is a non-intoxicating chemical compound extracted from the Cannabis sativa plant.
-CBD is the compound responsible for the overwhelmingly positive side effects and benefits of Cannabis, whereas THC is solely responsible for the ‘high’.
+CBD stands for cannabidiol, which is a type of cannabinoid, and is a non-intoxicating chemical compound extracted from the plant.
+CBD is the compound responsible for the overwhelmingly positive side effects and benefits of the plant, whereas THC is solely responsible for the ‘high’.
 While CBD can have many great side effects (aiding in sleep, pain relief, and easing anxiety) our CBD will not get you high.

-The psychoactive cannabinoid in Cannabis that affects the chemical receptors in the brain and nervous system that control mood, appetite, memory, pain sensations, and psychoactive perception.
-THC is the cannabinoid responsible for the ‘high’ produced by traditional marijuana.
+This psychoactive cannabinoid affects the chemical receptors in the brain and nervous system that control mood, appetite, memory, pain sensations, and psychoactive perception.
+THC is responsible for the ‘high’ produced by traditional marijuana.
 You can rest assured that THC is not present in any goodleaf product.

 Terpenes are aromatic oils that are responsible for the wide variety of fragrant flavours and smells in Cannabis.
 Scientists have identified over 200 terpene varieties.
 They have powerful aromatherapy and mind-calming benefits – without any psychoactive qualities so you won’t feel any ‘high’.
-Terpenes and cannabinoids work together in harmony, resulting in an ‘entourage effect’ which enhances the potential healing properties of Cannabis.
+Terpenes and cannabinoids work together in harmony, resulting in an ‘entourage effect’ which enhances the potential CBD health properties.